metachris/RPIO/README.md

 Python tools to simplify working with the Raspberry Pi and it's GPIO port.
-All source code in this repository is released under the new BSD License, which basically means you can do with it whatever you want.
+All source code in this repository is released under the MIT license.
 Here's whats inside:

 **GPIO2.py**